Andrea110M/Andrea110M/CV.md

 - 👀 I’m interested in molecular biology, biochemistry, biosafety, and genetic engineering.
 I love reading scientific papers and exploring new advancements in biotechnology.
 - 🌱 I’m currently learning about nanocellulose and its applications in biotechnology as part of my thesis research.
 - 💞️ I’m looking to collaborate on projects related to bio-based materials, genetic engineering, and sustainable biotechnology innovations.
-- 📫 You can connect with me on LinkedIn: [Andrea Yadira Moreira Santana](www.linkedin.com/in/andrea-yadira-moreira-santana-985650309).
+- 📫 You can connect with me on LinkedIn:(www.linkedin.com/in/andrea-yadira-moreira-santana-985650309).
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I can spend hours reading scientific papers and get excited about the smallest discoveries in biotechnology.